rdo-infra/ansible-role-dlrn/README.md

     useful when the downstream DLRN instance has special requirements, such as building without documentation.
     Not defined by default.
+  - `downstream_source_git_key` (optional): If pkginfo_driver is
+    'dlrn.drivers.downstream.DownstreamInfoDriver', this option will specify the key used to find the downstream source git in the 'packages' section of packaging metadata (from 'repo/info_files').
+    Not defined by default.
+  - `downstream_source_git_branch` (optional): If pkginfo_driver is
+    'dlrn.drivers.downstream.DownstreamInfoDriver', this option specifies the branch to use when cloning the downstream source git, since it may be different from the upstream git branch.
+    Not defined by default.
   - `koji_exe` (optional): If build_driver is 'dlrn.drivers.kojidriver.KojiBuildDriver',
     this option defines the executable to use.
 Some Koji instances create their own client packages to add their default configuration, such as CBS or Brew.